Software and Programming III

 - Concurrency and agents/actors

-A portfolio of programming coursework consisting of individual, pair and group assignments together with weekly exercises.
+A portfolio of programming coursework consisting of individual, pair, and group assignments.

-75% - Three hour unseen on line or written examination
+75% - Three hours unseen online or written examination

 25% - Practical programming assignment(s)